-PHED 1164 - Introduction to Physical Fitness and Wellness.
+PHED 1164 - INTRODUCTION TO PHYSICAL FITNESS AND WELLNESS.
 One hour credit.
 This course will provide an overview of the lifestyle necessary for fitness and health.
 Students will participate in physical activities and assess their fitness status.
 Student will be introduced to proper nutrition, weight management, cardiovascular health, flexibility, and strength training.
 1 class hour and 3 lab hours each week.
 Lab fee.

-PHED 1301 - Foundations of Kinesiology.
+PHED 1301 - FOUNDATIONS OF KINESIOLOGY.
 Three hours credit.
 The purpose of this course is to provide students with an introduction to human movement that includes the historical development of physical education, exercise science, and sport.
 This course offers the student both an introduction to the knowledge base, as well as, information on expanding career opportunities.
 (This course will not satisfy the one hour activity core course requirement.)
 Three lecture hours each week.

-PHED 1304 - Personal and Community Health.
+PHED 1304 - PERSONAL AND COMMUNITY HEALTH.
 Three hours credit.
-This course provides an introduction to the fundamentals, concepts, strategies, applications, and contemporary trends related to understanding personal and community health issues.
-This course also focuses on empowering various populations with the ability to practice healthy living, promote healthy lifestyles, and enhance individual well-being.
+This course provides an introduction to he fundamentals, concepts, strategies, applications, and contemporary trends related to understanding personal and community health issues.
+This course also focuses on empowering various populations with the ability to practices healthy living, promote healthy lifestyles, and enhance individual well-being.
 (This course will not satisfy the one hour activity core course requirement.)
 Three lecture hours each week.

-PHED 1306 - First Aid.
+PHED 1306 - FIRST AID.
 Three hours credit.
 Instruction and practice for emergency care.
 Designed to enable students to recognize and avoid hazards within their environment, to render intelligent assistance in case of accident or sudden illness, and to development skills necessary for the immediate and temporary care of the victim.
 Successful completion of the course may enable the student to receive a certificate from a nationally-recognized agency.
 (This course will not satisfy the one hour activity core course requirement.)
 Three lecture hours each week.

-PHED 1308 - Sports Officiating.
+PHED 1308 - SPORTS OFFICIATING.
 Three hours credit.
 The purpose of the course is to study officiating requirements for sports and games with an emphasis on mechanics, rule interpretation, and enforcement.
 (This course will not satisfy the one- hour activity core course requirement.)
 Three lecture hours each week.

-PHED 1321 - Coaching/Sports/Athletics.
+PHED 1321 - COACHING/SPORTS/ATHLETICS.
 Three hours credit.
 Study of the history, theories, philosophies, rules, and terminology of competitive sports.
 Includes coaching techniques.
 Three lecture hours each week.
 This course will not satisfy the one-hour activity core course requirement.
 Three lecture hours each week.

-PHED 1331 - Physical Education for Elementary Education Majors.
+PHED 1331 - PHYSICAL EDUCATION FOR ELEMENTARY EDUCATION MAJORS.
 Three hours credit.
 An overview of the program of activities in elementary school physical education.
 Includes the study and practice of activities and principles that promote physical fitness with an emphasis on historical development, philosophical implications, physical fitness, and kinesiology.
 Recommended by the State Department of Education for classroom teachers.
 (This course will not satisfy the one hour activity core course requirement.)
 Three lecture hours each week.

-PHED 1338 - Concepts of Physical Fitness.
+PHED 1338 - CONCEPTS OF PHYSICAL FITNESS.
 Three hours credit.
 This course is designed to familiarize students with knowledge, understanding, and values of health-related fitness and its influence on the quality of life emphasizing the development and implementation of fitness programs.
 (This course will not satisfy the one-hour activity core course requirement.)
 Three class hours each week.

-PHED 1346 - Drug Use and Abuse.
+PHED 1346 - DRUG USE AND ABUSE.
 Three hours credit.
 Study of the use, misuse, and abuse of drugs and other harmful substances in today's society.
 Physiological, sociological, and psychological factors will be emphasized.
 (This course will not satisfy the one hour activity core course requirement.)
 Three lecture hours each week.